KeychainMDIP/kc/doc/deployment_guide.md

+---
-# Keychain MDIP Full Trustless Node Deployment Guide
+title: Keychain MDIP Full Trustless Node Deployment Guide
+sidebar_label: Deployment
+slug: deployment
+---

 Keychain MDIP is a suite of software tools, libraries, and services that implement the Multi-Dimensional Identity Protocol as defined and documented at [keychain.org](https://keychain.org).
 This document refers to the [MDIP v.0.3-beta release](https://github.com/KeychainMDIP/kc/releases/tag/v0.3-beta).